What’s The Difference Between Men’s And Women’s Golf Clubs?

 We take an in-depth look at the elements that make men’s and women’s golf clubs different and explain why they are designed this way

-It will be the hidden design elements that play a role in helping women play better golf, things like technology inside the clubheads, nano-engineering in shafts to make them stronger yet lighter and so on.
+But it’s the hidden design elements you can’t see that actually play the bigger role in helping women play better golf, things like technology inside the clubheads and nano-engineering in shafts to make them stronger yet lighter.

-Ultimately, when we are discussing standardised shop-sold men’s and women’s clubs we are looking at clubs that are designed and built for Mr and Mrs Average, the stereotypical male and female.
-Here are the main differences.
+There are a few key differences between standardized shop-sold men’s and women’s clubs that are designed and built for Mr and Mrs Average, the stereotypical male and female.

 Length

 So what happens if an average woman tries to play men’s clubs?
-Doing so will dramatically reduce your ability to create clubhead speed, robbing ball speed and distance.
-Not a Mrs Average?
-Unfortunately this means that standard women’s clubs are unlikely to suit you.
+For starters they will feel heavy!
+They will also dramatically reduce your ability to create clubhead speed, robbing ball speed and distance.

-A custom-built club with a different length shaft is the answer.
-Petite women that are below 5’3″will suit a shorter option shaft (usually around one inch shorter than standard.)
-Likewise, taller women (5’9″ and above) can play with men’s standard-length golf clubs or senior length shafts instead.
-The length of the latter will be perfect for you and the shaft is almost the same as the women’s graphite shaft.
+Not Mrs Average?
+Petite women that are below 5’3″will suit a shorter option shaft (usually around one inch shorter than standard).
+Likewise, taller women (5’9″ and above) will suit men’s standard-length golf clubs or a senior flex men’s length shaft instead.

 Lie Angle